OSC/ondemand/README.md

 notes: Notes about the template, such as content and function.
 ```

-In the event that a job is created from a template that has no `manifest.yml`, or if metadata is missing, "My Jobs" will assign the following default values:
+In the event that a job is created from a template that is missing from the `manifest.yml`, "My Jobs" will assign the following default values:

 * `name` The name of the template folder.
 * `host` The cluster id of the first cluster with a valid resource_mgr listed in the OOD cluster config